clhenrick/greenpoint_williamsburg_toxicity_map/README.md

 - `data/`: contains zipped ESRI Shapefiles that are required for `tm2.source/`.

 ## Updating Map's CartoDB Data Layers' Styles
 To make the editing of CartoCSS easier for the CartoDB data layers, each layer's corresponding CartoCSS has been saved to a `.mss` file in the `mss/` directory.
-The `carto-to-js.js` script is then used to minify each `.mss` file and compile them into and object that is returned by the `app.cartocss` module.
+The `carto-to-js.js` script is then used to minify each `.mss` file and compile them into an object that is returned by the `app.cartocss` module.

 ### To update the CartoCSS do the following: